Uganda: Playing Music with Pygmies

 Before the trip, I asked Hohner to make a donation of 30 pink plastic Hohner harmonicas, as I knew they’d be perfect gifts for the Batwa children.
 But as I do a quick count,I see there are at least 50 kids.
 How do I decide which ones should get a harmonica?

 I began to play harmonica a few years ago, primarily to communicate in tongues I didn’t speak.
 Music is the universal language, a perfect icebreaker wherever I am.
-I clap my hands in a rhythm and pantomime that the Batwa should clap with me.
+I clap my hands in rhythm and pantomime that the Batwa should clap with me.
 Tentatively, they put their hands together.

-I play a boogie-woogie and by the third bar, they’re clapping loud, swaying, and tapping their feet on the ground.
+I play boogie-woogie and by the third bar, they’re clapping loud, swaying, and tapping their feet on the ground.
 When I finish, they break out into huge smiles and applaud.
 I only wish I had enough pink harmonicas for everyone.

 Sound of Pounding Drums

 After lunch the next day, I’m in my room staring at the pouring rain outside.
 I assume the Batwaperformance has been canceled, but suddenly I hear the sound of pounding drums, so I grab my jacket and backpack of harmonicas and run to the front lawn of the Lodge.

 About 100 people from the local community plus the entire Batwa tribe have gathered to watch 16 Batwa performers, a few of whom I recognize from yesterday’s visit, now dressed in identical bright saffron-colored pareas, singing, dancing and playing drums.
 Two women have babies strapped to their backs and a third breast-feed her infant strapped to her torso as she pounds out a rhythm on the drum.